kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 Your Kaltura Partner ID, or PID, is a unique number identifying your Kaltura account.
 Your PID is easily available at any time through the Kaltura Management Console (KMC), by simply clicking the [Account Settings tab](https://www.kaltura.com/index.php/kmc/kmc#account|overview).
-> Remember: You will need to pass the PID paramemter every time you authenticate with the Kaltura API, or connect with integrated applications.
+> Remember: You will need to pass the PID parameter every time you authenticate with the Kaltura API, or connect with integrated applications.

 ## Creating a Kaltura Session

 The Kaltura API is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol), which means that every request made to the Kaltura API requires an authenticated session string to be passed along with your request.
 This is the Kaltura Session (KS), which identifies the Kaltura account and user for which the executed API action is to be executed.
-The KS can also specifiy various permissions and configurations, such as setting the role of the user dynamically, setting the time duration for the session, and more.
+The KS can also specify various permissions and configurations, such as setting the role of the user dynamically, setting the time duration for the session, and more.
 > Remember: For every API call you make, you will need to provide a generated KS.

 ### Methods for Creating a Kaltura Session